 Lucy is committed to serving the community and dedicates considerable time to organizations that are significantly meaningful to her, including but not limited to:

 CHAMP Camp provides a week-long, summer camp experience for children and adolescents with tracheotomies and those who require technological respiratory assistance.
 Our campers enjoy and fully participate in outdoor summer camp activities including swimming, canoeing, climbing and zip lining to encourage independence, confidence, and self-esteem and create memories that last a lifetime.
-Lucy serves on the board.
+Lucy serves on the Board of Directors.

 The Juvenile Diabetes Research Foundation is the leading global organization funding type 1 diabetes (T1D) research.
 JDRF’s goal is to progressively remove the impact of T1D from people’s lives until we achieve a world without T1D.
 JDRF collaborates with a wide spectrum of partners and is the only organization with the scientific resources, regulatory influence, and a working plan to better treat, prevent, and eventually cure T1D.
 As the largest charitable supporter of T1D research, JDRF is currently sponsoring $568 million in scientific research in 17 countries.
 In 2012 alone, JDRF provided more than $110 million to T1D research.
 Lucy's son, Eli, was diagnosed with T1D at age 6 in 2014.
 Since then, Lucy and her family have been actively engaged with the JDRF, including in outreach initiatives and serving as the Indy JDRF One Walk Volunteer Team Coach Co-Coordinator.

 The American Diabetes Association funds research to prevent, cure and manage diabetes as well as provide services to those affected by diabetes.
 Lucy's son, Eli, was diagnosed with Type 1 diabetes (T1D) at age 6 in 2014.
-Since then, Lucy and her family have been actively engaged with the ADA, and Eli has attended Camp John Warvel camp for T1Ds at Camp Crosley, in North Webster, Indiana.
+Since then, Lucy and her family have been actively engaged with the ADA, and Eli attends Camp John Warvel camp for T1Ds at Camp Crosley, in North Webster, Indiana.